camdowney/neutro/README.md

 ```

 ### store()
 Component functions receive a custom "store" property by default.
-Render stores are similar to React's useState hook; they accept a default value and will trigger re-renders when modified.
+Render stores are similar to React's useState hook—they accept a default value and will trigger re-renders when modified.
 However, to negate the need for a separate setter function, stores return a single accessor object (inspired by SolidJS signals) for both updating and retrieving their values.

 The below code creates a new store and initializes its value to 0.
-This value can then be accessed and incremented on the store object directly to trigger re-renders.
-Note that stores cannot be interacted with directly; the "value" property must be used.
+This value can then be accessed and updated to trigger re-renders.
+Note that stores must be interacted with through their "value" property.

 ```js
 export default function Component({ store }) {